JingOS-team/JingOS/README.md

 Is JingOS free and open-source?

-> Yes, JingOS has been open-sourced here on Github.
+> Yes, JingOS has been open-sourced here on GitHub.
 And the image files of JingOS can be downloaded from our website.

 What is JingOS based on?